 What is HEMA?
 Do you dress up?

-People involved in Historical European Martial Arts (sometimes called Western Martial Arts) study, translate, interpret and practice martial arts that were used in Europe in the 13th to 19th centuries.
+People involved in Historical European Martial Arts (sometimes called Western Martial Arts) study, translate, interpret and practice martial arts that were recorded and practised in Europe from the 13th to early 20th centuries.

 We don’t dress up in period costume.
 We leave that to the historical re-enactors.
 We do wear modern protective equipment when required – for some drills and for all sparring.